 The stereopticon lecture by Dr. Frank E. Miller announced for Jan.
 2 has been postponed until Jan.
 9. It will take place in the social room of the Church-in-the-Gardens before the members of the Choral Club and all who are interested in music.
 This will be a treat and will attract a crowd.
-The Choral Club members will resume rehearsals for the winter on Tuesday evening.
-Jan 16 in the yourd meeting winter on Tuesday evening, Jan.
-16, in the usual meeting place, the Church-in-the-Gardens, and work will be begun for the spring concert.
+The Choral Club members will resume rehearsals for the winter on Tuesday evening, Jan.
+16, in the usual meeting place, the Church-in-the-Gardens, and work will be begun for the spring concert the spring concert.